 Gasoline just for all truck deliveries is near 5 million gallons.

-The concrete and steel materials gross to 2% of annual US cement production and 1.5% of annual US steel production, but that represents close to 3% of steel used in construction.
+The concrete and steel materials gross to 2% of annual US cement production and 1.5% of annual US steel production (for a precast wall), but that represents close to 3% of steel used in construction.
 (The revised steel barrier reduces precast but increases the steel to 4% of US steel production.
 It represents 200% of annual tube steel production).
 About half of all US steel goes into your refrigerators, cars, etc., the other half goes into construction.
 The materials demand has far more affect than you might think on disrupting normal construction flow.
 Since it is all localized in one area of the country, the far southwest border, it could potentially represent 20% and 30% of the construction materials capacity in that area of the country, straining the capacity in that area and disrupting the normal volume of construction there for years.
 This would be detrimental to the rest of the construction industry growth in that area for that period.

 This does not address the fact that manufacturing facilities to produce and fabricate the steel and deliver concrete needed at each of the 50 work sites ideally should be spread along this 1000-mile corridor, which is very unlikely.
 In fact, I suspect it more likely that some locations will not be in close proximity to a materials source, the result either driving cost up or extending duration beyond 4 years, or both.
 It could require building process plants along the path, for instance, ready-mix concrete batch plants and steel fabrication yards.